maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 * Hessian 4.0.7 (note: 4.0.33+ recommended)

 ### Deprecated code
 The following classes and methods have been deprecated in Spring Framework 4.0 or will be deprecated as of Spring Framework 4.1.
-They will be removed at a future date, so please check the javadoc and migrate to the suggested alternatives...
+They will be removed at a future date, so please check the javadocs and migrate to the suggested alternatives...

 #### Hibernate 3.6
 The `org.springframework.orm.hibernate3` package will be deprecated as of Spring Framework 4.1.
 We keep fully supporting it for the time being against Spring Framework 4.0.
 However, we recommend a timely upgrade to Hibernate 4.2/4.3.